 - Next, take one rope from one pair and one rope from the neighboring pair and tie a knot in them, directly between the last knots and halfway up the bowl.
-Tape the knot in place then repeat this around the bowl, four times.
+Tape the knot in place and repeat this around the bowl, four times.

 - SIDE NOTE: Depending on the size of your bowl, you could need additional levels of knots.
 If you have a large bowl, add more knots the same way as this step.

 - Now, repeat the same process of tying knots until you are at the rim of the bowl.
 Feel free to untie and readjust the knots until you’re happy with how they’re placed but it doesn’t have to be perfect!